gilmore-lab/protocols/151204StatusUpdate.md

 - Complete coding for a few participants
 - Train students to complete coding

-- Problem: Error connecting to server using instructions on slide 6 - connect to mac slide 3/5
+- Problem: Error connecting to server using instructions on slide 6 - connect to mac slide 3/5 (12/4/2015)
-- An email was sent to Swapnaa to check that I have the correct server address.
+- An email was sent to Swapnaa (12/4/2015) to check that I have the correct server address.

+### Keep Datavyu notes
+- keep notes of things that work well or don't work well.